carpentries-incubator/workflows-nextflow/_episodes/14-nfcore.md

 > ## Software configuration profile
 > Note that you will typically still need to combine this with a software configuration profile for your system - e.g.
-> `-profile test,docker`.
+> `-profile test,conda`.
-> Running with the test profile is a great way to confirm that you have
+> Running with the test profile is a great way to confirm that you have Nextflow configured properly for your system before attempting to run with real data
-> Nextflow configured properly for your system before attempting to run with real data {: .callout}
+{: .callout}

 ## Using nf-core pipelines offline